MicrosoftTranslator/DocumentTranslation/docs/index.md

 ## Implementation Details
 Written in C#, based on .Net 5.
 This tool makes use of the Azure Document Translation service.
-The Azure Document Translation translates a set of documents that reside in an Azure storage container, and delivers the translations in another Azure storage container.
+The Azure Document Translation service translates a set of documents that reside in an Azure storage container, and delivers the translations in another Azure storage container.
 This tool provides a local interface to that service, allowing you to translate a locally rediding file or a folder, and receiving the translation of these documents in a local folder.
 The tool uploads the local documents, invokes the translation, monitors the translation progress, downloads the translated documents to your local machine, and then deletes the containers from the service.
 Each run is independent of each other by giving the containers it uses a unique name within the common storage account.

 Project "doctr" contains the command line processing based on Nate McMaster's Command Line Utilities.
 All user interaction is handled here.